brodock/wordpress-wplistcal/readme.txt

 Download WPListCal 1.0.4 or later.

+= Why do some of my events show N/A for author and create date? =

+Events created before upgrading to version 1.1 did not have those values set, therefore WPListCal marks them as N/A.

 = I love WPListCal, but I'd like it to do &lt;blank&gt;. =

 Great, I'm glad to hear feature requests.
 Just post a comment on the [plugin's homepage](http://www.jonathankern.com/code/wplistcal "WPListCal Homepage").